 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should start taking this medicine, talk to your doctor.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you have or have had any of the following medical conditions:

 - epilepsy (fits or convulsions)

 - certain kinds of heart conditions that may change your heart rhythm, a recent heart attack, heart failure, or take certain medicines that may affect the heart's rhythm

 - any mental illness (e.g. schizophrenia, bipolar disorder)

 - glaucoma (increased pressure in the eyes)

-- difficulties in urination as a result of an enlarged prostate
+- difficulties in urination due to an enlarged prostate

 - unexplained high fever, sore throat and mouth ulcers